woowup/docs/api/webhooks.md

 {
   "status": false,
-  "message": "Your CPF wasn't found in our customers database" }
+  "message": "Your CPF wasn't found in our customers database.
+Please contact our call center to assist you."
+}
 ```